Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ## View Power BI Dashboard Report
 Here’s a link to a [Dashboard Report](https://app.powerbi.com/view?r=eyJrIjoiYTczNTZlNzgtYzJiYS00OWZlLThiNTEtNTMxMzk2ZGM5ZjNkIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9)
  I created in the second phase of this project .
-This dashboard report displays a vivid visual of this analysis on Historical Bitcoin trading trend between 2012 - 2021.
+This dashboard report displays a vivid visual of this analysis on Historical Bitcoin trading trend between Jan, 2012 - Mmarch, 2021.